 Tax Lien Lawyers in Milton

-In Milton, Florida, a "lien" is a security interest placed on a piece of property, normally land or a house, to secure the payment of a debt.
-It typically gives a creditor the right to take ownership of any equity that exists in the property, to secure the payment of the debt.
+In Milton, Georgia, a "lien" is a security interest placed on a piece of property, typically land or a house, to secure the payment of a debt.
+It usually gives a creditor the right to take ownership of any equity that exists in the property, to secure the payment of the debt.
 If the owner sells the property, the creditor may also be entitled to the funds of the sale, up to the amount owed.
 It can also give the holder of the lien a higher priority status, giving them an advantage over competing creditors, if the debtor files bankruptcy.

-In Milton, Florida, a "tax lien" is simply a lien imposed by the government to compile back taxes from a citizen or corporation, when other methods for collecting have failed.
+In Milton, Georgia, a "tax lien" is simply a lien imposed by the government to gather back taxes from a citizen or corporation, when other methods for collecting have failed.

-How Can a Milton, Florida Tax Lien Lawyer Help?
+How Can a Milton, Georgia Tax Lien Lawyer Help?